-China urbanized 350 million people in the past 30 years and is poised to do it again over the next three decades.
-We examine the multi-dimensional characteristics, unbalanced processes, and divergent paths in China’s urbanization.
+Beyond China’s transportation policies, we also examine the multi-dimensional characteristics, unbalanced processes, and divergent paths of China’s urbanization.
 We study, for instance, the evolution of China's Hukou system, and recent land-ownership policy changes, in both cases considering their impact on internal rural-urban migration.